 As grassroots divestment campaigns take hold of institutions across the country, many individuals are taking matters into their own hands and choosing to divest their personal finances from fossil fuels.
 And that’s great!

 Fossil fuel companies are currently overvalued, and as the international community moves toward regulating carbon emissions, divestment may be a good long-term investment strategy as well as the right thing to do.
-We’ve put together these resources to help you determine whether personal divestment from fossil fuels is right for you: gofossilfree.org/mymoney
+To learn more about going Fossil Free, head to this website: gofossilfree-org.gofossilfree.org

 For more on the science of 350, vsit 350.org/science